srsran/srsRAN_Project_docs/docs/source/tutorials/source/amariUE/source/index.rst

 ZMQ setup
 =========

-Amarisoft UE in ZMQ based setup may not connect to srsRAN Project gNB if the time between gNB bring up and UE bring up too large.
+Amarisoft UE in ZMQ based setup may not connect to |project_name| if the time between gNB bring up and UE bring up too large.
 So its advised to run immediately after running gNB for better results.

 Reference clock for over-the-air
 ================================